Kenton Theatre – New Street, RG9 2BP

 The Baillie Gifford Festival Hub – Market Place, RG9 2AH

-For the third year running, we’re delighted to host a wonderful space in the centre of town from Friday 2 to Sunday 4 October.
+For the forth year running, we’re delighted to host a wonderful space in the centre of town from Friday 6th October – Sunday 8th October.
 Visit the Hub for the live Box Office with ticket giveaways and competitions, free children’s events and activities from Buster Books and the River and Rowing Museum, a pop-up Laithwaite’s wine shop, Mr Hobbs Gin, food from Phyllis Court Club and The Caldesis plus much much more.